simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ## Connection URIs

-Edge-messaging servers MUST generate 2 different URIs for each new connection - for recipient (that created the connection) and for sender.
+Simplex messaging servers MUST generate 2 different URIs for each new connection - for recipient (that created the connection) and for sender.
 It is REQUIRED that:
 - these URIs are different.
 - they do not contain client-generated connection ID, any keys, or key hashes.
 - based on 64(?)-bit number generated with cryptographically strong pseudo-random number generator.